 Crabgrass is one of those grasses that grow in tough conditions.
-This makes it a bad weed for homeowners who want to grow thick, lush and green lawns.
+This makes it a bad weed for homeowners who want to grow thick, lush, and green lawns.
 All the methods that we’ll apply to kill crabgrass will take into account that this weed flourishes in both warm and cool weather conditions.

 Timing to Get Rid of Crabgrass for Good

-Crabgrass is a grass just like other grasses in your lawn.
+Crabgrass is a grass just like other grasses on your lawn.
 Applying combination herbicides won’t get rid of it.
 Of importance to note is that timing is important if you want to get rid of this weed permanently.

 There’s a big difference between controlling perennial grass weeds and annual grasses.
 Annual and bi-annual grass weeds have a period of dormancy while crabgrass thrives all year round.
 That is why it is a perennial weed.